BUDS (How it Works)

 There seems to be quite a bit of misinformation on the topic of BRP’s BUDS system.
 The following is an attempt to clarify how the BRP BUDS system access works.

 The BUDS system is intended for BRP dealers only.
-The BUDS system utilizes BRP licensed windows based software, a security dongle called the MPI-2 (Multi Protocol Interface) and a security key code.
+The BUDS system utilizes BRP-licensed Windows-based software, a security dongle called the MPI-2 (Multi-Protocol Interface), and a security key code.
 In the most basic terms, you can’t do anything with the BUDS software unless you have the security dongle (MPI-2) plugged into your computer and have the appropriate key code for your specific MPI-2 from BRP.

 Here is the rub.
 The key code is only valid for a specific MPI.
 It will not work on a different MPI.
 Additionally, the key code has an expiration date built into the code.
 The key code will not work beyond the expiration date.
 BRP typically sets this time to one year.
-Once the key code expires, the dealer must go on line and generate a new key code that again will expire in a year.
-So, every year the key code must be changed for BUDS versions 2 or 3.
+Once the key code expires, the dealer must go online and generate a new key code that again will expire in a year.
+So, every year, the key code must be changed for BUDS versions 2 or 3.

 I am not suggesting you purchase a BUDS system.
 The software is licensed to BRP dealers only.
-If you do buy a BUDS system, please understand with a normal key code from BRP your system will not work once the key code expires.
+If you buy a BUDS system, please understand that with a normal key code from BRP, your system will not work once the key code expires.
 Again, either BUDS version 2 or 3 typically expires in a year and with version 3 you must enter the key code with 24 hours of key code generation.
 Unless you can figure out how to get another valid key code don’t buy a BUDS system from a third party.